Vadim2010/nes-Earthbound_Zero/README.md

 #### data1.asm, data2.asm, data3.asm
 Data files needed to correctly link locations, characters, and dialogs.

+#### dataXX.asm
+Contains data for constructing game locations, and some additional data.

+#### enemy.asm
+Contains data about enemy parameters, locations they are in, etc.

 ## src directory
 ____
 #### main.asm